MagdalenaRomaniecka/Global-Fragrance-Intelligence-Hub/README.md

 </div>

----
-The **Global Fragrance Intelligence Hub** is a luxury-grade analytical platform designed for the 2026 landscape.
-It synthesizes advanced **audio-driven market insights** with interactive data, transforming spoken intelligence into actionable strategic forecasts.
-Moving beyond basic metrics, this hub explores the **"Fragrance Effect"**—a shift where scent has become the key driver in a multi-billion dollar global market (covering EU, RU, and US sectors).

 ## 🏛️ Project Vision
 The **Global Fragrance Intelligence Hub** is a luxury-grade analytical platform designed for the 2026 landscape.
 It synthesizes advanced **audio-driven market insights** with interactive data, transforming spoken intelligence into actionable strategic forecasts.
 Moving beyond basic metrics, this hub explores the **"Fragrance Effect"**—a shift where scent has become the key driver in a multi-billion dollar global market (covering EU, RU, and US sectors).